nullmydreams/Commissions/ReadMe.md

 ### Payment
 💵 **USD:** $10.00+
-📌 **Payment** Type: Per task (If you're interested in hiring me for long-term development, we can discuss pricing).
+📌 **Payment** Type: Per task (If you're interested in hiring me for long-term development / short-term development, we can discuss pricing).

 ### Contacts
 📬 Discord: @nullmydreams
 ---

 Feel free to reach out if you need a scripter, Discord bot, or a personal portfolio to show your work.